 - It doesn’t offer a lot of options for more advanced bloggers.
 You don’t find template customizations.

 - You won’t get too much of help and support if you are using Blogger.

-So by looking at the above pros and cons in this Blogger vs WordPress post, you can conclude one thing.
+So by looking at the above pros and cons, you can conclude one thing.
 If you are a professional and want a business website then Blogger is not a good choice.
 Future of Blogger entirely depends on Google as they have the right to shut it down whenever they want.

 Blogger platform features:

 - With Blogger, blogging is done very easily.
 You can set up your blog, dive right in and write your first post.

 - To really track the traffic and conversion on your site, you can even add Google Analytics on your Blogger site.

 - Using Blogger gives you an added advantage of Google’s robust secure platform.
 You don’t need to worry about managing your server’s resources, securing your blog, or creating backups.

 WordPress Pros and Cons: